 Local fish features as the main course, such as Mangrove Jack or succulent fillets of Spanish mackerel from a 15-kilogram fish that Kevin’s assistant, Gemma, had caught a few days earlier.

 Conversation here often reverts to crocodiles.
 The camp even has its own resident croc – Mollie, a five-metre long ‘saltie’ that Reilly suggests is about 50 years old.
 “I did fall into the creek earlier this year,” admits Reilly.
 “It was a very eerie feeling because there was a three-metre croc lying near the boat looking at me with one eye.”

-Accommodation at Faraway Bay has been updated and modernised since the Reillys took over five years ago – with the addition of en suite facilities, electricity and open-air showers – it’s magical to strip off at dusk as the stars start to appear.
+Accommodation at Faraway Bay has been updated and modernised since the Reilly’s took over – with the addition of en suite facilities, electricity and open-air showers – it’s magical to strip off at dusk as the stars start to appear.

 But the best spot to be each day is either cooling off in the rockpool overlooking the perfectly shaped turquoise bay or relaxing in the hammock by the Eagle’s Nest, gently swaying in the late afternoon breeze as the sun sets over the Timor Sea.